-Your audit report should consider whether there is a difference by gender or diversity group in those who have been supported to undertake development opportunities?
+Your audit report should consider whether there is a difference by gender or diversity group in those who have been supported to undertake development opportunities such as EMPA or other programs?

-Work with your data custodian to identify organisation records to assist with this analysis in terms of attendance at professional development including courses, mentoring schemes, etc.
+Work with your data custodian to identify agency records to assist with this analysis in terms of attendance at professional development including courses, mentoring schemes, etc.